adobe-commerce/partner-day-accs/README.md

 ### webhooks

-1. **Order could not be validated** appears in the storefront when trying to place an order after configuring the webhook
+1. **Order could not be validated.** appears in the storefront when trying to place an order after configuring the webhook.

     This indicates that an exception occurred in the `check-order` runtime action the webhook sends requests to.
 Double check that the `get-config` action that is invoked by `check-order` is successfully deployed when `aio app deploy --force-deploy` is run.

+1. **Cannot perform the operation due to an error.** appears in the storefront when trying to place an order after configuring the webhook.

+    Double check that the `url` value added in `scripts/config/commerce-webhook-subscribe.json` is correct.
+It should be formatted as `https://1899289-<AIO_RUNTIME_NAMESPACE>.adobeio-static.net/api/v1/web/webhook/check-order`